-You will still have MDF left in the middle between your cuts, just keep making passes until your groove is flush and even.
+You will still have MDF left in the middle between your cuts – just keep making passes until your groove is flush and even.

 We cut 2 more pieces of MDF for our shelves and slid them into the grooves on the side pieces.

 Once your shelves are in, bring out your Speed Square again and make sure everything is a perfect angle.

-You want to make sure it’s a right angle in every spot, otherwise you’ll have a much harder time when it comes to adding the cubbie doors.
+You want to make sure every corner is a right angle in every spot, otherwise you’ll have a much harder time when it comes to adding the cubby doors.

 Once those horizontal shelves were in place, we added the vertical support in the middle of the shelves to make sure they stayed put and didn’t shift at all.
 They also serve as dividers for the baskets and cupboards – anyone who has had kids share space before knows dividers can be helpful.

-Then we just had to lift it into place and attach it to the seat and the walls.
+Then we just had to lift it into place and attach it to the seat and the mudroom walls.

-We also added some trim to the front of the bench legs just to help finish them off.
+We also added some wood trim to the front of the bench legs just to help finish them off.
 Where the sides meet the wall, we bought some cheap trim and just attached it with a finish nailer.

 I’m hoping you can follow them, but just remember that these measurements are very specific to the space we were working with!